 Journaling can be an amazing coping tool for processing grief related thoughts, emotions, and experiences, but finding the time and motivation to sit down and write can be difficult (especially when you’re grieving).
-In this collaborative journaling ecourse participants will be immerse participants in the grief journaling process by providing lessons about grief, daily motivation to write, and tips for success.
+In this collaborative journaling eCourse participants will be immersed in the grief journaling process through lessons about grief, daily motivation to write, and tips for success.

 General concepts covered in this course include: Grief 101; Managing difficult emotions while writing/journaling; Continuing bonds; Guilt and regret; Forgiveness; Loneliness and isolation; Gratitude

 Date: The next section of this course will begin on September 4th, 2017

 Anyone interested in using journaling as a tool for coping with grief.
 Due to the interactive nature of this course, this course is most appropriate for participants who:

 - want to share their writing with others

 - like the idea of being prompted to journal each day

 - like the idea of having a cohort of fellow participants to keep them accountable

 Participants should have regular access to a computer with Internet connection.
 Participants should plan to spend between 30 – 90 minutes a day on this course.

 More about this course…